lrivoire/lrivoire.github.io/_pages/globe.md

 </p>
 <ul>
   <li>
-    How badly do climate models misrepresent the dispersion of airborne material?
+    How badly do climate models overmix airborne material?
     <br><span style="font-weight:300; font-size:0.9em;">
-      I am advancing the concept of "airshed", using graph theory to reveal how the atmosphere connects, mixes, and moves material—working with <a href="https://eaps.mit.edu/people/faculty/arlene-fiore/">Dr. Arlene Fiore</a> and <a href="https://profiles.imperial.ac.uk/s.eastham">Dr. Sebastian Eastham</a>.
+      Using the concept of "airshed", I am advancing our understanding of mixing in the atmosphere.
     </span>
   </li>

   <li>
     What is a jet anyway?
     <br><span style="font-weight:300; font-size:0.9em;">
-      I am investigating the atmosphere’s strongest currents using a Lagrangian approach, offering a perspective that enriches traditional analyses.
-More at <a href="https://lrivoire.github.io/JetLag/">JetLag</a>.
+      I am redefining the atmosphere’s strongest currents with a climate-invariant method: <a href="https://lrivoire.github.io/JetLag/">JetLag</a>.
     </span>
   </li>
 </ul>